Tacoma Rainiers Game Notes - vs. Reno

 ON THE HUNT: Since June 1 (24 games), C Blake Hunt has gone on a tear, hitting .309 (25x81) with two doubles, one triple and four home runs, driving in 20...he's drawn 22 walks and struck out only 18 times in that span, sporting a .458 on-base percentage, a .506 slugging percentage and a .964 OPS in that time...since July 6 (11 games), Hunt has drawn 14 walks and struck out just four times...Hunt's 14 walks since July 6 are the third-most among Triple-A catchers and his .286 walks/plate appearance is the best for any Triple-A catcher with at least 45 plate appearances in that time...Hunt's 1.069 OPS since July 6 is the fourth-best for a Triple-A catcher (min.
 45 PA).

-FORD FINDS HIS WAY ON BASE: By hitting a double in the third inning on Friday night, Harry Ford extended his current on-base streak to 15 games...over his 15-game streak, Ford is hitting .310 (18x58) with three doubles, four home runs, 16 RBI and 15 runs scored with a .998 OPS...Ford currently ranks third in the PCL in on-base percentage at .412 and seventh with 59 walks drawn...his 59 walks are the most among Triple-A catchers and the second-most by a Rainiers' catcher since 2005, trailing the 82 drawn by Cooper Hummel in 2023...Ford's 59 walks are also the most by a Triple-A player under 23 years old this season.
+FORD FINDS HIS WAY ON BASE: By hitting a double in the first inning on Saturday night, Harry Ford extended his current on-base streak to 16 games...over his 16-game streak, Ford is hitting .328 (20x61) with four doubles, five home runs, 18 RBI and 16 runs scored with a 1.085 OPS...Ford currently ranks second in the PCL in on-base percentage at .416 and seventh with 60 walks drawn...his 60 walks are the most among Triple-A catchers and the second-most by a Rainiers' catcher since 2005, trailing the 82 drawn by Cooper Hummel in 2023...Ford's 60 walks are also the most by a Triple-A player under 23 years old this season.

 - Tacoma Rainiers Game Notes - vs. Reno - Tacoma Rainiers